Scroll Down To Order

 July 30—“The government of the U.S.S.R. recognize the German treaties of 1939 as to territorial changes in Poland as having lost their validity” announces Commissar of Foreign Affairs.
 After the Dutch Commerce Bureau Chief Mr. Hoogstraten and the Japanese Consul General Ishizawa had a meeting, the Japanese Ministry is told as long as Japanese forces remain in Indo-China, Japan will be treated as an enemy by the Dutch East Indies.
 Office of Coordinator of Inter-American Affairs, is created to further the national U.S. defense and to strengthen relations among the countries of the Western Hemisphere.

-July 31—A bomb hits USS “Tutuila” near Chunking, mainland China; Japan apologizes accident.
+July 31—Japan apologizes "accident" bomb that hit USS “Tutuila” near Chunking, yesterday.
 A DC-4 (C-54) flies from Makati City (Manila) to Oakland, California on first Asian airline to cross Pacific, with stops in Guam, Wake I, Johnston Atoll and Honolulu.

 August highlights